Tristram Wyatt

 Tristram Dick Wyatt (16 December 1956) is a British evolutionary biologist and author.
 He is a senior research fellow in the Department of Zoology, University of Oxford and an emeritus fellow of Kellogg College, Oxford.
 Wyatt researches pheromones and animal behavior.

 Education

 Wyatt completed a PhD in animal behaviour at University of Cambridge.
 His 1983 dissertation was titled The ecology of parental care in the saltmarsh beetle Bledius spectabilis.

 Academic career

 Wyatt was a lecturer at University of Leeds and conducted research fellowships at University of California, Berkeley and Cardiff University.
 He joined the Oxford University Department for Continuing Education in 1989 as a university lecturer of biological sciences.
 From 2000 to 2005, Wyatt was University of Oxford's director of distance and online learning.
-In 2015, he gave a TEDx talk titled Smelly Mystery of Human Pheromones.
-Wyatt is a senior research fellow in the Department of Zoology, University of Oxford and an emeritus fellow of Kellogg College, Oxford.
+In 2015, he gave a TEDx talk entitled The smelly mystery of the human pheromone.
+Wyatt is a senior research fellow in the Department of Biology, University of Oxford and an emeritus fellow of Kellogg College, Oxford.
 He is a visiting lecturer at University College London.

 Wyatt researches the evolution of pheromones and animal behaviour.